The Best Burr Coffee Grinder For You In 2019 Is Below...

 Getting Technical: Burr size, type, RPMs

 A little problem: The higher the RPM’s the more consistent the grind.
-But with speed comes heat, and heat is bad when grinding; it changes the flavour of the coffee (ruining it)
+But with speed comes heat, and heat is bad when grinding; it changes the flavor of the coffee (ruining it).

 But here’s the catch...